 On this page, we’d like to introduce you to our vehicle fleet – and the people who keep it in tip-top shape.
 Besides offering you a welcome glimpse behind the scenes, we would also like to familiarise you with a few technical terms – and lift some of the myths around the series nicknames.

 So, what connects Coca Cola, rapper Romano, 4 Blocks actor Rauand Taleb, and our S-Bahn trains?
 Read on for the answers and some essential information – not just for train buffs!

 Before we answer this question, it’s important to clarify that the S-Bahn counts its stock in quarter trains.
 Each quarter train consists of two carriages and constitutes the smallest unit in scheduled service on Berlin’s rail network.

-Until 11 November 2022, we also added 21 quarter trains of our latest vehicle generation, the 483 series, and 43 half trains (equivalent to 86 quarter trains) of it's sister model, the the 484 series.
-42 additional half trains trains (equivalent to 84 quarter trains) will follow in the coming months.
+Until 18 September 2023, we also added 21 quarter trains of our latest vehicle generation, the 483 series, and 85 half trains (equivalent to 170 quarter trains) of it's sister model, the the 484 series.

 Depending on passenger volumes, the S-Bahn deploys trains of different lengths on different routes.
 In S-Bahn terminology, these varying lengths have their own correct terms: quarter train, half train, three-quarter train, and full train.